 Jordan L. Shivers

 I am a Schmidt AI in Science Postdoctoral Fellow at the University of Chicago, where I am jointly mentored by Suri Vaikuntanathan and Aaron Dinner.
-I am broadly interested in the physics and engineering of active soft and biological matter, and I tackle problems in this area using a combination of computer simulations, theoretical soft matter physics, and machine learning techniques, often in collaboration with experimental groups.
+Previously, I was supported by a Kadanoff-Rice Fellowship.
+I am broadly interested in the physics and engineering of active soft and biological matter, and I tackle problems in this area using a combination of theory, computer simulations, and machine learning techniques, often in collaboration with experimental groups.

 I received a Ph.D. in Chemical and Biomolecular Engineering from Rice University in 2022, under the supervision of Fred MacKintosh.
 There, I used theoretical and computational tools from soft matter and statistical physics to model the mechanics and dynamics of disordered biological materials.

-In 2016, I received a B.S.E. with honors in Chemical and Biological Engineering from Princeton University, where I worked with Cliff Brangwynne to develop a novel experimental technique to enable observing the viscoelastic behavior of biological condensates in developing nematodes.
+In 2016, I received a B.S.E. with honors in Chemical and Biological Engineering from Princeton University, where I worked with Cliff Brangwynne to develop a novel experimental technique for measuring the physical properties of membraneless organelles in developing nematodes.

 Research interests